ChristopherWilks/torch/README.md

 The following steps have been partially tested on a MARCC bigmem machine.

+The simple K-mer counting tests will take 1) hours to run and 2) 10's of gigabytes of memory.

 ## Setup
 This will grab the K-mer counting test read sets and the various sketch version of Lighter, KMC3, and squeakr